-Creating a Sudo-Enabled User
+Creating a sudo-enabled user

 Please use the “Print” function at the bottom of the page to create a PDF.

-By default, the root user is set up during the installation of Linux.
-This user has all the rights to administer the operating system.
-The other users initially do not have administrator privileges.
+By default, the root user is set up when Linux is installed.
+This user has all rights to administer the operating system.
+The other users initially have no administrator authorisations.
+Authorised users can execute programs with root rights using the sudo command.
+This article explains how to create a sudo-enabled user.

-CentOS Stream 8, and CentOS Stream 9
+CentOS Stream 8, CentOS Stream 9, AlmaLinux 8, AlmaLinux 9, Rocky Linux 8, and Rocky Linux 9

 Log in as the root user on the desired server.